-Infant and Early Childhood mental health is the young child’s capacity to experience, regulate and express emotions, form close and secure relationships, and explore the environment and learn.
-All these capacities are best accomplished within the context of the care giving environment that includes family, community, and cultural expectations for young children.
-Developing these capacities is synonymous with healthy social and emotional development.
-Research shows that early intervention can help to prevent adverse outcomes later in life.
+Infant and Early Childhood mental health is a child’s ability to experience and express emotions, form close and secure relationships, and explore the environment and learn.
+All these developments are best accomplished within the context of the care giving environment that includes family, community, and cultural expectations for young children.
+Developing these abilities is critical to healthy social and emotional development.
+Research shows that early intervention can help to prevent negative outcomes later in life.

 - Incredible Years

 - Circle of Security